 Ameliasburgh Heritage Village

 Ameliasburgh Heritage Village has grown from one building, in 1968, to a full pioneer village.
 The main structure was built in 1868 as a Wesleyan Methodist Church.
 It became a United Church in 1925 and served the community until 1967.
-Over the years, several additional buildings have been added to the site.
-A log cabin, display barns, an operational blacksmith shop, a sap shanty, dairy and bee-keeping buildings, and a large stone building housing the Goldie Corliss 18 foot flywheel.
-A highlight is Amelia’s Tea Room, which offers breakfast and/or lunch during Special Events on site.
+Over the years, several additional buildings have been added to the site including a log cabin, display barns, an operational blacksmith shop, a sap shanty, dairy and bee-keeping buildings, and a large stone building housing the Goldie Corliss 18 foot flywheel.

 Adults $5.00 incl.
 HST